 Kate Chopin (1850-1904)

 Literary criticism and analysis for the 19th-century American novelist and short-story writer Kate Chopin.
 Academic web sites and peer-reviewed journal articles.
-Links take you directly to articles.

 Introduction & Biography